Home 2025 Reviews News Old News DarkChat Awards Who are We? Interview Archive Review Archive Contact

 As this year's Fringe begins to fade into the dim and distant past what better way to relive some of your favourite moments with the 2025 DarkChat awards.

-Yes, for the 15th time we are handing out awards to some of our favourite shows.
-For those of you who like numbers, there are 17 different categories, with 29 different shows nominated and a total of 113 nominees.
+Yes, for the 15th time we have handed out awards to some of our favourite shows.
+For those of you who like numbers, there were 17 different categories, with 29 different shows nominated and a total of 113 nominees.

 And so it ends almost as